 However, this wouldn’t be the type of ad you’d run for services whereas the search ad would be the best choice.

-Another great perk of search ads is the ability to hyper-target them towards your ideal audience.
-Each dollar you spend is aimed at reaching only those you think could be a potential customer or client.
+Another great perk of search ads is the ability to hyper-target them toward your ideal audience.
+Each dollar you spend is aimed at reaching only those you think could be potential customers or clients.
 You can set up parameters such as time of day, geographic location, previous site visitors, or even what device they’re searching on.